oa-333/elog/README.md

         // report error
     }

+## Configuration Service Publishing to etcd Cluster

+When building with ELOG_ENABLE_CONFIG_PUBLISH_ETCD=ON, ELog enables configuring a publisher that writes the configuration service contact details (host and port) to an etcd cluster, for the purpose of service discovery.
+The etcd publisher can be configured via configuration file/string, with the following configuration items:

+- etcd_servers
+    - A comma or semicolon-separated list of host:port pairs, denoting Redis servers
+- etcd_api_version
+    - The API version to use, can be v2 or v3
+- etcd_prefix
+    - The directory prefix used to save remote configuration service details in etcd
+    - This is optional, and if not specified defaults to "elog/config_service/"
+    - valid only for API version v2
+- etcd_key
+    - The key prefix used to save remote configuration service details in etcd
+    - This is optional, and if not specified defaults to "elog_config_service"
+- redis_expire_seconds
+    - The number of seconds until the configuration service details expire in Redis
+- redis_renew_expire_seconds
+    - The Redis key expiry renewal timeout in seconds (in a background task)
+- etcd_user
+    - Optional user for etcd login
+- etcd_password
+    - Optional password for etcd login

+ELog connects to etcd v3 cluster through the etcd gRPC-gateway (a HTTP/JSON proxy, see [here](https://etcd.io/docs/v3.4/dev-guide/api_grpc_gateway/)), and therefore does not use SSL authentication.
+In order to ensure safe access to the cluster, make sure to configure the gRPC gateway to access the etcd cluster using SSL.

+The corresponding environment variables can be used to configure the etcd publisher from the command line:

+- ELOG_ETCD_SERVERS (A comma or semicolon-separated list of host:port pairs, denoting Redis servers)
+- ELOG_ETCD_API_VERSION
+- ELOG_ETCD_PREFIX
+- ELOG_ETCD_KEY
+- ELOG_ETCD_EXPIRE_SECONDS
+- ELOG_ETCD_RENEW_EXPIRE_SECONDS
+- ELOG_ETCD_PASSWORD

+The publisher task repeatedly attempts to connect to the etcd cluster and publish the details of the remote configuration service.
+This allows other processes (e.g. ELog CLI) to discover the details of configuration services in ELog processes, so remote live configuration of log levels can take place (see next section).

+The etcd publisher can be automatically reconfigured when [configuration reloading](#configuration-reloading) is enabled.
+When configuration changes, a new etcd publisher is constructed and installed at the configuration service.

+The etcd publisher can be created and configured manually when using directly ELogConfigServiceEtcdPublisher.
+Following is an example that demonstrates that:

+    // configure and initialize etcd publisher
+    elog::ELogConfigServiceEtcdPublisher publisher;

+    // have publisher connect to local host etcd publisher.addServer("localhost", 2379);

+    // use default key prefix ("elog_config_service")

+    // initialize the publisher
+    if (!publisher.initialize()) {
+        // report error
+    }

+    // hand over the publisher to the configuration service and trigger an immediate restart
+    // of the configuration service
+    if (!setConfigServicePublisher(&publisher, true /* restart configuration service */)) {
+        // report error
+    }

+    // NOTE: configuration publisher must be alive as long as being used
+    // if it goes out of scope, then first make sure to remove it

+    // NOTE: make sure to restart the configuration service so that changes will take effect immediately if (!setConfigServicePublisher(null, true)) {
+        // report error
+    }

 ### Live Remote Configuration CLI

 In addition a command line interface was added to connect to live processes, query log levels (with regular expression inclusion/exclusion filters), and update log filters.
 This also includes the internal report level of ELog.
 The CLI tool can be invoked by the command "elog_cli" for interactive operation, and is part of the build artifacts when building with ELOG_ENABLE_CONFIG_SERVICE=ON.
 It also support command line options for non-interactive modes, so it can be embedded in scripts.